ndrean/phoenix_solid/README.md

 The ideal is to have stateless apps, the front and the back.
 We may use synchronization of the state of SPA with the backend for some bits of state.
 We used the context pattern in the SPA, and the relevant state of the backend is stored in a database, SQLite.

 It starts as a normal Phoenix SSR app with a login to authenticate the user.
-We used a Google One Tap login, a Facebook login and a Magic link login.
+We used a Google One Tap login, a Facebook login and a Magic link login <https://johnelmlabs.com/posts/magic-link-auth>

 The SPA will commmunicate with the Phoenix node through an authenticated websocket.
 Channels will be set up to maintain the state of the SPA as well as push or broadcast information from the backend to the SPA.